-We also assess young people who are homeless if they aged 16 or 17 and homeless and/or there has been a family breakdown then they can access mediation and support services through housing and children Services.17364,18845,18844,18843
+We also assess young people aged 16 or 17 who are homeless and/or there has been a family breakdown, and guide them towards support in Housing and Children’s (Social) Services.

 Use your after care plan to plan your future, in terms of where you want to live and whether you want to continue in education or go to work